 I had the idea to create something like a humanoid vulture.
 This figure is Bone Stealer the Buzzardwere.
-This figure came together perfectly in a matter of hours.
+Bone Stealer came together perfectly in a matter of hours.
 He has a tail of feathers which assists him in standing.
 While Bone Stealer probably isn’t the first bird-like humanoid, I couldn’t find anything quite like him.

 2. Swamp inspired polymer clay monster